mcenirm/skinny-tomcat-rpm/README.md

 An RPM spec file to create a "skinny" Tomcat 8 RPM.
 This is a very opinionated Tomcat RPM meant to be used in so-called "production" deployments.

-* It removes all webapps: docs, examples, manager, host-manager.
+* It removes all webapps: docs, examples, manager, host-manager, and ROOT.
-* It removes ROOT webapp contents and keeps only an empty ROOT directory.
 * It removes logging configurations for console, manager, and host-manager.
 * It depends on Oracle JRE 7+ (not JDK, not even OpenJDK).
+* It moves installation base (from /opt/tomcat) to /usr/lib/tomcat.
+* It places webapps, temp, and work under /var/lib/tomcat (with links from /usr/lib/tomcat).

 To Build: